 Never criticize candidate statements.
-You

-can, however, add perspective or correct the record.
+You can, however, add perspective or correct the record.

 - Do not rank or rate candidates.
-This

-constitutes an endorsement.
-You can only

-create legislative scorecards for incumbent

-legislators; these are distinct from voter

-guides.

-- Even in nonpartisan candidate elections, you still cannot endorse candidates or coordinate with campaigns.

-- Candidates can visit your organization as public figures (elected officials or field experts), as a candidate, or of their own initiative.
+This activity constitutes an endorsement.
+You can only create legislative scorecards for incumbent legislators; these are distinct from voter guides. - Even in nonpartisan candidate elections, you cannot endorse candidates or coordinate with campaigns. - Candidates can visit your organization as public figures (elected officials or field experts), as a candidate, or of their own initiative.
 If a candidate is visiting your organization as a public official, there should be no mention of their candidacy, although they can discuss their legislative accomplishments.
-It is also fully legal and acceptable for an elected official to receive an award from your organization for work on housing.

-- If candidates are visiting as part of a campaign, then they should not be fundraising.

-- Invite all candidates to events and make an equal effort to get them to attend, otherwise you may be perceived as favoring one candidate.
+It is also fully legal and acceptable for an elected official to receive an award from your organization for work on housing, however, organizations should be cautious about awarding elected officials who are up for reelection in the immediate leadup to an election. - If candidates are visiting as part of a campaign, then they should not be fundraising. - Invite all candidates to events and make an equal effort to get them to attend, otherwise you may be perceived as favoring one candidate.

-Candidate engagement can take many forms: candidate forums, town hall meetings, candidate surveys, and candidate fact sheets.
-There are also opportunities to invite candidates to interact directly with residents or community members through meetings and site visits.
+Candidate engagement can take many forms, including candidate forums, town hall meetings, candidate surveys, and candidate factsheets.
+Events such as neighborhood block parties, meet-and-greets, candidate forums, and town halls create opportunities for candidates to interact directly with residents or community members and for voters to understand the candidates' perspectives on the issues affecting their daily lives.

-Inviting candidates to interact with low-income renters through events at your agency or in your community creates a space for community voices to be heard.
-These events can range from neighborhood block parties or coffee with the candidates to candidate forums or town hall meetings.
 Regardless of the type of event, be sure to (1) choose an accessible location; (2) invite all candidates and make an equal effort to get all candidates to attend; (3) offer enough time for the candidates to discuss their visions and campaigns; and (4) conduct outreach ahead of time to ensure a good turnout.
 Hosting an effective candidate event requires sufficient planning time.
 You will want to ensure that both candidates and attendees know about the event far in advance.
+Bring tenant leaders into the planning process for candidate forums and town hall meetings.
+Ensure that the program gives tenant leaders the opportunity to speak about their personal connection to the issues that the candidates will discuss.
 When hosting a forum or town hall meeting, you can further ensure your event is a success by (1) choosing a skilled moderator; (2) setting time limits for responses to questions and giving all candidates a chance to respond; (3) screening audience questions ahead of time, if possible, to get diverse views; (4) setting participation rules for the audience at the start of the event; and (5) offering voter registration forms to attendees.

-If you cannot host a meeting yourself, consider promoting nonpartisan candidate forums and town hall meetings in your community.
+If you cannot host a meeting yourself, consider promoting nonpartisan candidate forums and town hall meetings that are taking place in your community.
 Forums tend to be moderator-led discussions, while town halls allow for larger audience participation.
 To ensure that your priorities are addressed, be sure to submit a question in advance, and share your question on social media before the event using the #OurHomesOurVotes hashtag.
 Try to sit near the microphone and ask direct questions while including facts.
 To amplify the candidate's response, record the question and answer, and share the exchange on social media using the #OurHomesOurVotes hashtag.